Warning: Graphic content, sensitive viewers be warned

 Marion Island is the jewel in South Africa’s island crown – it is huge and beautiful, hosts an astonishing array of endemic species and charismatic marine megafauna, and is pristine.
 Or nearly pristine…

-After cats were eradicated from Marion Island in the early 1990s (it remains the largest island on earth cleared of cats!), mice were left as the only introduced mammal there.
+After cats were eradicated from Marion Island in the early 1990s (it remained the largest island on earth cleared of cats for many years), mice were left as the only introduced mammal there.
 At the time, no thought was given to tackling mice, even though their impacts on invertebrates such as the flightless moths and weevils, plant communities, nutrient cycles, etc., were gigantic.
 Little did we know that mice could become such a significant threat to seabirds.
 Work done at Gough Island demonstrated that mice can wreak devastation on seabird colonies, and now they’re attacking seabird chicks at Marion Island, with increasing impacts each year.

 In 2016, New Zealand island-eradication expert John Parkes authored a report titled: ‘Eradication of House Mice Mus musculus from Marion Island: a review of feasibility, constraints and risks’.
 His assessment concluded that there are no technical obstacles to eradication.
 After approaching the Department of Environmental Affairs and the Fitzpatrick Institute of African Ornithology for collaboration and support, the date was set to undertake an eradication on Marion Island in the winter of 2020.